 Finding alternative therapy for different diseases is much easier with R&D technologies using next-generation sequencing and precision medicine.
 Aside from that, machine learning techniques such as unsupervised learning can identify patterns in data gathered without predictions being provided.

-Eko devices are now able to identify drug-data combinations with just ECG and heart sound recordings alongside with their clinical data.
+Eco devices are now able to identify drug-data combinations with just ECG and heart sound recordings alongside their clinical data.
 This particular innovation by machine learning can help in the reduction of heart failure and complications of heart diseases.

 3. Medical Imaging Diagnosis

-Deep learning has provided a better way to see microscopic deformities via scanned images in patients.
+Deep learning in healthcare has provided a better way to see microscopic deformities via scanned images in patients.
 With this, doctors can suggest proper treatment and appropriate diagnosis.
-This can also provide aid to radiologists in identifying health issues at the early stages.
+This can also provide aid to radiologists in identifying health issues at the early stages, making it one of the most useful machine learning use cases.

 Machine learning algorithms have helped identify cancerous tumors in mammograms, predict the relapse rate of leukemia by 90%, as well as skin cancers.